macshaughnessy3/QuickenCryptoPriceUpdater/README.md

 ### Apple Script

 The Apple Script must be updated to include the appropriate absolute path of this repository locally.
 This can be done with the variable `FileLocation` on the first line of the file.
+Additionally, If you are using Quicken Beta you must set `QuickenBeta` to `true`.

 To import the data of a currency the following variables must be input to the `updateCrypto` function.